kipr/daylite/README.md

 ROS.
 Daylite, however, is simple to build, install, and use in comparison, with no external dependencies or extra tooling required.

+Daylite is named after the song Daylight by Andrew Rayel.
+Unfortunately, the variable daylight is defined in `time.h` and as such cannot be used for a namespace.

 ## Design

 Daylite is best represented as a fully connected graph of nodes.
 Nodes advertise